Exahilosys/shucks/README.rst

 Simple Usage
 ------------

-Validating a login form that accepting email or phone and a password.
+Validating a login form accepting email or phone and a password.

 .. code-block:: py